Codermvgr/foodNtable/README.md

 This project is licensed under the MIT License.

 ## Contact
-For any queries, reach out at: [your-email@example.com] or visit the project repository: [GitHub Repo](https://github.com/your-username/FoodNTable)
+For any queries, reach out at: [gullipallinagabhushan@gmail.com.com].

 Happy coding! 🚀